agiac/rivo/README.md

 	in := rivo.Of(1, 2, 3, 4, 5)

-	// `Filter` returns a pipeline that filters the input stream using the given function onlyEven := rivo.Filter(func(ctx context.Context, n int) bool {
+	// `Filter` returns a pipeline that filters the input stream using the given function onlyEven := rivo.Filter(func(ctx context.Context, n int) (bool, error) {
-		return n%2 == 0
+		return n%2 == 0, nil
 	})

 	// `Do` returns a pipeline that applies the given function to each item in the input stream without emitting any values log := rivo.Do(func(ctx context.Context, n int) {
 		fmt.Println(n)
 	})